 Bernie Sanders, rather than Hillary Clinton, is the clear counter to Donald Trump.
 While he has positions across the width of the map, he gets almost no traction with Black voters.
 Ironically, American Blacks mostly associate with the Establishment Clintons.
 By contrast, Sanders actually commands the “Trendy Lefty” segment, including Socialist oriented Millennials.
-Little can be more ironic than a 74-year old devout Cold War Socialist (1) being based in Connecticut of all places and (2) leading a horde of iPhone wielding under-25s.
+Little can be more ironic than a 74-year old devout Cold War Socialist (1) from Vermont of all places and (2) leading a horde of iPhone wielding under-25s.
 He is the figurehead for “The 99%” and “Occupy Wall Street”.

 The consequence of all this is that Trump has mapped himself onto a much larger portion of the present US Political Arena than most understand.
 This is why one sees the “Evangelicals” vote for him in masses and why thousands of Democrats above the horizontal line are re-registering as Republicans.